semaphoreci/docs/jobs-yaml-reference_5bbc542d042863158cc7336b.md

 So, the description of a job as returned by Semaphore 2.0 contains many properties.
 Some of them are defined by Semaphore 2.0 whereas other can be defined by the user.
-You can visit the [sem command line tool Reference](https://docs.semaphoreci.com/article/53-sem-reference) page for learning how to define a job using the `sem create -f` command.
+You can visit the [sem command line tool Reference](https://docs.semaphoreci.com/article/53-sem-reference) page for learning how to define a job using the `sem create` command.

 ## Properties